SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

   - Walker Turret only works for the Host
   - Icons do not show up in-game for other players
   - Drone's "Missile Barrage" has a mild graphical glitch
+  - Templar's Clay Bowl locks other players in place during activation

 <br>